 The Company hedges the reinvestment risk from declining interest rates for assets supporting certain products.
 To hedge this risk, the Company entered into a 30-year cancellable interest rate swap and a 10-year forward starting 30-year cancellable interest rate swap in 2021, in both of which, the Company receives fixed and pays floating.
 The program totals \$750,000 in notional amount, split between three counterparties (\$550,000 with US Bank and \$100,000 with PNC Bank and Scotiabank respectively).
-These derivative instruments are recognized within other liabilities in the accompanying consolidated balance sheet at fair value.
-As of December 31, 2023 the Company had posted cash collateral of \$192,079 related to the swaps.
+These derivative instruments are recognized within other liabilities in the accompanying consolidated balance sheets at fair value.
+As of December 31, 2024 and 2023, the Company had posted cash collateral of \$229,410 and \$192,079 respectively, related to the swaps.